tacofoundation/tacofoundation.github.io/docs/specification.md

 )
 ```

-**Auto-Padding**: The `pad_to` parameter automatically adds padding SAMPLEs to make total length divisible by specified value.
-Padding SAMPLEs use ID prefix `__TACOPAD__` with empty bytes creating zero-byte temporary files.
+**Auto-Padding**: The `pad_to` parameter automatically adds padding to SAMPLEs to make the total length divisible by the specified value.
+Padding SAMPLEs use ID prefix `__TACOPAD__` with empty bytes, creating zero-byte temporary files.

 **Schema Modes**: With `strict_schema=True`, all SAMPLEs **MUST** have identical metadata schemas.
 With `strict_schema=False`, heterogeneous schemas are allowed with automatic None-filling for missing columns.